 If you want to become a doctor, get ready to commit to spending at least 11 years on your post-high school education.
 After going to college for four years to get a bachelor's degree, you will have to attend medical school for four more years.
-You will earn either a DO or MD degree.
 That will be followed by three to eight years of graduate medical education (GME) in the form of an internship or residency program.

 You must attend a medical school that is accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA).
 Both organizations' websites list accredited programs.

 In addition to your coursework, you will also receive extensive clinical training through clinical rotations.
-Expect to work in a variety of clinical specialties including pediatrics, obstetrics and gynecology, family medicine, surgery, emergency medicine, and internal medicine, getting hands-on training with patients.
+Expect to work in a variety of clinical specialties including pediatrics, obstetrics and gynecology, family medicine, surgery, emergency medicine, and internal medicine.

 Admission into medical school is very competitive.
-According to the American Association of Colleges of Osteopathic Medicine (AACOM), an applicant with the best chance of getting into a school of osteopathic medicine "is well-rounded, has a broad background ... and has demonstrated academic excellence."
-In addition, he or she "wants to get involved in his or her community and spend time getting know his or her patients, is compassionate, and has solid communication skills and a healing touch" (American Association of Colleges of Osteopathic Medicine.
-Qualities of a Successful Osteopathic Medical Student).
+According to the American Association of Colleges of Osteopathic Medicine (AACOM), an applicant with the best chance of getting into a school of osteopathic medicine "is well-rounded, has a broad background, [and] has demonstrated academic excellence."
+In addition, he or she "wants to get involved in his or her community and spend time getting know his or her patients, is compassionate, and has solid communication skills and a healing touch."

 The article also states that many applicants to osteopathic medical programs are non-traditional students who are older (25% of admitted students are age 26 or older).
 They come from a variety of career backgrounds.

-Applicants typically must have fulfilled prerequisite college coursework in the sciences, including biology and general and organic chemistry, math, English, and statistics.
-Although specific requirements vary by school, the American Medical Association (AMA) states that a grade point average of 3.5 and 4 on a 4 point scale is required for admission (American Medical Association.
-Preparing for Medical School).
+Applicants typically must have fulfilled prerequisite college coursework in the sciences, including biology, general and organic chemistry, math, English, and statistics.
+Although specific requirements vary by school, the American Medical Association (AMA) states that a grade point average of three and a half to four on a four-point scale is required for admission.
 In addition, one must perform well on the Medical College Admissions Test (MCAT).

 While each board has its own requirements, all of them require having completed an accredited medical school and graduate medical education.
-MDs must pass all three parts of the United States Medical Licensing Examination (USMLE), and DOs must pass all three levels of the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA).
+An M.D. must pass all three parts of the United States Medical Licensing Examination (USMLE), and a D.O. must pass all three levels of the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA).
 Contact the state medical board in your state to learn about its requirements.
 The Federation of State Medical Boards also publishes the State-Specific Requirements for Initial Medical Licensure.